 Cell Phone Based GPS

 Lastly, the one beneficial use of a cell phone in the wilderness is due to the location signal it sends to cell towers (if some are in range).
-Authorities can track those signals to your phone's location, but the phone has to be operating in standard phone mode.
+Rescuers can track those signals to your phone’s location, but the phone has to be turned on (most phones from 2016 onward can be tracked even in Airplane Mode, as GPS is a receive-only signal using minimal power).
 The proposition of its signal use will depend on how long the battery lasts when the phone is on.
-For a day hike this is usually not an issue, assuming you start your hike with a full charge and aren't running any apps.
+For a day hike this is usually not an issue, assuming you start your hike with a full charge and aren’t running any apps.

 A few years ago, an experienced hiker was in the Smokies when an unpredicted snow storm moved in (rain below, snow at higher elevations).
 He slipped on an icy rock and fell down a steep mountain side into the thick woods and rhododendron.
 With an injured shoulder and out of site of the trail, he was unable to climb up the slippery slope to the trail where he knew hikers could eventually find him.
-That night his wife called authorities when she hadn’t heard from him and was worried because he hadn't returned.
-She told them he had a cell phone, but she couldn't reach him.
+That night his wife called authorities when she hadn’t heard from him and was worried because he hadn’t returned.
+She told them he had a cell phone, but she couldn’t reach him.
 With the fresh snow, all tracks were covered, so authorities asked the cell phone company to try a position triangulation.
 They got a very weak, intermittent signal, but it was enough to lead them near his location.
 As the SAR team hiked past, the hiker heard voices and blew his emergency whistle (see upcoming article on Hiking Essentials), which SAR could hear despite the raging winds.
-This goes to show your cell phone, while not good for navigation, can serve in some areas as a pseudo emergency location device.
-However, a proper emergency location device (like the Spot) uses direct satellite communication and is the way to go for regular solo hikers or anyone in the backcountry (skiers, climbers, etc.).
+This goes to show that your cell phone can serve in some areas as a pseudo emergency location device.
+However, a proper emergency location device (like the Garmin InReach Mini or Spot devices) uses direct satellite communication and is the way to go for regular solo hikers or anyone in the backcountry (skiers, climbers, etc.).
 Once activated, it will lead SAR teams directly to you.

 Local knowledge can go a long way towards a successful, enjoyable hike.
 It is wise to find out trail and road conditions as well as the weather forecast for your hiking location before you leave the driveway.
 You may also want to check on local hunting seasons where you plan to hike.
 Wherever you are hiking, know what organization manages that area and contact them for the latest trail conditions.